 Step 4.
 Prepare the Epsom solution

 Dissolve 8 ounces of Epsom salt into a quart of distilled water.
 To make it dissolve faster, you can heat up the water to about 130 degrees Fahrenheit.
 Once all the salt is dissolved, let it cool.
-After that, fill each cell with the solution using a small plastic funnel to make sure no solution goes to waste.
+After that, fill each cell with the solution using a small plastic funnel to ensure no solution goes to waste.

 Step 5.
 Charge the battery

 Place the battery on a slow charger.
-First connect the charger to the battery terminals before switching it on at the power outlet.
+First, connect the charger to the battery terminals before switching it on at the power outlet.

 Allow it to charge overnight or until the charger indicator shows full charge.
 Once it is fully charged, reinstall it.